 One problem patients have to deal with after getting their teeth removed is having to walk around with no teeth until their gums heal and they can get their dentures.
 If this is something you're concerned about, talk to your dentist about same-day dentures.
 These are temporary dentures that you can begin wearing as soon as you get your teeth removed, and until you get your normal ones.

 Over time your mouth actually changes shape, and these changes are enhanced when you are missing teeth.
 This means that after a few years of wearing your dentures, they stop fitting as well.
 In this case, you can use denture adhesive as a temporary solution.
 You also probably need to get a reline so that your dentures fit your gums better.
 You also might need a denture reline if your gums become sore from wearing your dentures too much.
 If this happens, then you'll need a soft denture reline until your gums have time to heal.
 Read all about denture relines in our full denture reline article here.

 A dental filling is another type of dental restoration that is used to repair damage caused by tooth decay, in order to prolong the life of your damaged tooth.
 Chances are, you've had a dental filling or you need a dental filling, because a whopping 91% of adults in the US have had cavities, and the most common treatment is dental fillings.
 If you'd like to know more about dental fillings, you can read our full dental filling article here.

 One of the most popular types of fillings is amalgam fillings.
 Amalgam fillings are silver in color and are quite controversial because they contain mercury.
 However, most experts agree that they are completely safe and a very effective way to repair teeth.
-You can read more about amalgam fillings here.
+You can read more about amalgam fillings in our article.

 If you're nervous about an upcoming procedure, you can watch this video below of a cavity being filled, and you'll be able to see that it's really not so bad!